Nigrita

-Nigrita (Νιγρίτα) is a town and a former municipality in the Serres regional unit, Macedonia, Greece.
+Nigrita (Νιγρίτα) is a city and a municipality in the Serres regional unit, Macedonia, Greece.
 Since the 2011 local government reform it is part of the municipality Visaltia, of which it is the seat and a municipal unit.
 The municipal unit has an area of 160.888 km2.
 It is situated in the wide plain south of the river Strymonas, at the northern foot of the Kerdylio mountains, in the southern part of the Serres regional unit.
-Nigrita is located 20 km south of Serres, and 56 km northeast of Thessaloniki.
+Nigrita is located 22 km south of Serres, and 92 km northeast of Thessaloniki.

 History

 Near Nigrita have been found several sites of ancient settlements of the Hellenistic and Roman times.
-One of them was perhaps the site of the ancient city Bisaltia, capital of Bisaltes, which is known by Stephanus of Byzantium.
+One of them was perhaps the site of the ancient city Bisaltia, capital of the Bisaltae, which is known by Stephanus of Byzantium.

-Nigrita was most likely founded in the middle of the 16th century.
+In the Ottoman tahrir defter (number 7) of 1478 (Hijri 883), the settlement is recorded as a village with the name Nigrita, within the kaza of Siroz.
 At the beginning of the 19th century, it was a prosperous town where cotton, silver and copper were processed.
-Although inhabitants of Nigrita participated in the Greek war of independence, the town did not join Greece until after the 1913 Second Balkan War.
+The town became a part of Kingdom of Greece after the 1913 Second Balkan War.

-According to the statistics of Vasil Kanchov ("Macedonia, Ethnography and Statistics"), 2.500 Greek Christians lived in the village in 1900.
+According to the statistics of Vasil Kanchov ("Macedonia, Ethnography and Statistics"), 2,500 Greek Christians lived in the village in 1900.